 If you would like to appeal a traffic or parking citation you received, you must complete an online appeal.
 Appeal requests must be submitted within 14 calendar days of the violation.
 All traffic and parking citation appeals can be submitted to the Traffic/Parking Citation Appeal Form.

 For information visit AACC's Traffic and Parking Regulations.

 On Sept.
 26, 2008, the Anne Arundel Community College Department of Public Safety received its initial accreditation from the International Association of Campus Law Enforcement Administrators (IACLEA), becoming the first community college in the country to do so.

 The achievement of accreditation for the department has resulted in improvements in structure, leadership, organization, general direction and accountability.
 The process of intensive self-assessment has united the department in its commitment to serve the college community through well-written policies and procedures, objective management and conscious recognition of the need for public safety professionalism.

-In September 2014, after a lengthy process, the Anne Arundel Community College Department of Public Safety successfully attained its second reaccreditation.
+In October 2019, after a lengthy process, the college's Department of Public Safety and Police successfully attained its third reaccreditation.

-For information contact Major Cleveland Smith, AACC DPSP Accreditation Manager.
+For information contact Sgt.
+Stephen Shepet, AACC DPSP accreditation manager.